erc-dharma/dharma/readme.md

 the update process whenever someone modifies the project's bibliography.
 The code is in `zotero.py`.

-Finally, we have a program for accessing zotero.org.
+Fourthly, we have a program for accessing zotero.org.
 The code is in `zotero_proxy.py`.
 This is a server that is queried by XSLT files when they try to access the bibliography.
 They make a lot of calls to the Zotero API, and Zotero servers are often overloaded, thus we use a proxy that repeats API calls on error, to prevent our builds from failing all the time.

+Finally, we have a search server, written in Go.
+The code is in the `*.go` files in this directory.
+This server is not meant to be accessible from the internet.
+It is used internally, by the Python server in `server.py`.

 ## Configuration